MshlLouis/Eulers_Number/README.md

 ## 2: How To Use

 Use either Spigot_Algorithm.rs or Infinite_Series.rs to calculate e.
-First algorithm is slower, but prints out the actual number, while the second algorithm only calculates the numerator and denominator.
-Use file calculateNumber.java to calculate e.
+Infinite_Series.rs is a lot more efficient.